dan-t/vim-lvimrc/README.md

 ==========

-This is a plugin for the [vim](http://www.vim.org/) editor for sourcing files named `.lvimrc` from the current directory and all directories upwards.
+This is a plugin for the [vim](http://www.vim.org/) editor for sourcing files named `.lvimrc` from the current directory and all directories upwards during the startup of vim.

 All found `.lvimrc` files will be sourced in the order top to bottom, so that files lower in the directory hierarchy will override the settings of the ones above.